VibroSim/VibroSim_Simulator/docs/processtrak_steps.rst

 .. py:function:: vibrosim_calc_heating_welder

-    This processtrak step will calculate the heat generated by the crack when the sample is subjected to the welder excitation.
+    This ProcessTrak step will calculate the heat generated by the crack when the sample is subjected to the welder excitation.

     :param dc\:dest: |dest|